 Different epidemiological studies have suggested that cannabis use could be a risk factor for the development of schizophrenia (Marconi et al., 2016).
-However, only a small proportion of cannabis users develops psychosis, which can be partially explained by genetic factors.
+However, only a small proportion of cannabis users develop psychosis, which can be partially explained by genetic factors.
 Converging evidence from animal and human studies suggests that the endocannabinoid system (ECS) is involved in the pathophysiology of psychosis (Fakhoury, 2017; Minichino et al., 2019, Rodriguez-Muñoz, Sánchez-Blázquez, Callado, Meana & Garzón-Niño, 2017).
-Thus, logical candidate genes that could influence the liability to develop psychosis include CNR1, CNR2, and FAAH genes.
+Thus, logical candidate genes that could influence the likelihood of developing psychosis include CNR1, CNR2, and FAAH.

 CNR1

 We found no evidence of association between the CNR1 microsatellite and schizophrenia, which is consistent with findings in other studies (Ballon et al., 2006; Dawson, 1995; Seifert, Ossege, Emrich, Schneider & Stuhrmann, 2007; Tsai et al., 2000).
 An association has been found between the hebephrenic subtype of schizophrenia and the AAT-repeat polymorphism in a Japanese population and in a family-based association study on a Costa Rican population (Chavarría-Siles et al., 2008; Ujike et al., 2002).
 Our sample of schizophrenic subjects mainly included paranoid-type patients (data not shown), as hebephrenic-type schizophrenia is very uncommon in the Spanish population.
-Neither Ujike or Chavarría-Siles papers found significant differences in the frequency of the genotype or allele between schizophrenia of the paranoid type and controls.
+The Ujike and Chavarría-Siles studies did not find significant differences in the frequency of genotype or alleles between subjects with paranoid-type schizophrenia and controls.

-While no association has been found between schizophrenia and other different CNR1 polymorphisms (Leroy et al., 2001; Zammit et al., 2007).
-On the contrary, a Spanish group (Martínez-Gras et al., 2006) found significant differences for this polymorphism between 113 patients and 111 healthy controls.
-Allele 4 was more frequent in controls, suggesting a protective effect for schizophrenia development.
+While no association has been found here between schizophrenia and other different CNR1 polymorphisms (Leroy et al., 2001; Zammit et al., 2007), another Spanish group (Martínez-Gras et al., 2006) did find significant differences for this polymorphism between 113 patients and 111 healthy controls.
+Allele 4 was more frequent in controls, suggesting a protective effect against schizophrenia development.
 The sample was more heterogeneous, including comorbid substance abuse in the schizophrenic group, which could explain the discrepancies with our findings.
-On the other hand, the frequency of the (AAT)12 repeat allele was increased in schizophrenic cocaine dependents in an African-Caribbean population (Ballon et al., 2006).
+On the other hand, the frequency of the (AAT)12 repeat allele was increased in schizophrenic cocaine dependent subjects in an African-Caribbean population (Ballon et al., 2006).

-Although we have not found an association of this polymorphism with schizophrenia, many other data suggest that the CB1 receptors could play a key role in its pathogenesis or it could be linked with some of the phenotypes related to this disease.
-In this way, an association has been described between some of the CNR1 gene polymorphisms and the psychomimetic effects of cannabis in healthy population (Krebs, Morvan, Jay, Gaillard, & Kebir 2014), the cognitive function of psychotic first-episodes (Rojnic et al., 2019) or the pharmacogenetic response in psychosis (Hamdani et al., 2008).
-In addition, there have been described changes in the CNR1 gene expression (Tao et al., 2020) and in the methylation of DNA of the CRN1 in schizophrenia (D'Addario et al., 2017), and a reduced availability of CB1 receptors in different brain areas in psychotic first-episodes (Borgan et al., 2019).
+Although we did not find an association between this polymorphism and schizophrenia, many other data suggest that the CB1 receptors could play a key role in its pathogenesis, or it could be linked with some of the phenotypes related to this disease.
+In this regard, an association has been described between some of the CNR1 gene polymorphisms and the psychomimetic effects of cannabis in a healthy population (Krebs, Morvan, Jay, Gaillard, & Kebir 2014), the cognitive function of psychotic first-episodes (Rojnic et al., 2019) and the pharmacogenetic response in psychosis (Hamdani et al., 2008).
+In addition, there have been changes described in CNR1 gene expression (Tao et al., 2020) and in the methylation of the DNA of the CRN1 gene in schizophrenia (D'Addario et al., 2017), as well as reduced availability of CB1 receptors in different brain areas in psychotic first-episodes (Borgan et al., 2019).

 Comings et al. (1997) found that this polymorphism was significantly associated with a number of different types of drug dependence and intravenous drug use.
-In concordance with our findings, other authors did not find an association between AAT polymorphism and substance abuse (Covault, Gelernter & Kranzler, 2001; Heller, Schneider, Seifert, Cimander & Stuhrmann, 2001; Li et al., 2000).
+In accordance with our findings, other authors did not find an association between the AAT polymorphism and substance abuse (Covault, Gelernter & Kranzler, 2001; Heller, Schneider, Seifert, Cimander & Stuhrmann, 2001; Li et al., 2000).
 Comparison of allele distributions among different ethnic groups showed marked genetic variation among populations (Comings et al., 1997; Li et al., 2000; Ujike et al., 2002).
-It is important to note that, in our sample, all patients were Caucasians.
+It is important to note that, in our sample, all patients were Caucasian.

 FAAH